About Healing Phoenix

 Fired in Place Cultured Opals

-New Fire in Place Cultured Opals opens up a world of possibility.
-This new heat-resistant Cultured Opal is a fascinating top quality Opal that takes 14 to 18 months to grow by experts in a lab.
-The colors are natural with no treatment or enhancements.
+Firing with Fire in Place Cultured Opals (FIP) opens up a world of possibility.
+This new heat-resistant Cultured Opal is a fascinating top-quality Opal that takes 12 months to grow by experts in a lab.
+The color play results from the way light interacts with the microscopic silica spheres, which have refraction indexes of 1.37 and 1.47, giving them their brilliant sparkle.

-• These Cultured Opals can withstand temperatures to 1650º F or 900º C in a torch or kiln.
-(See full details on the Firing Cultured Opals page)
+These Cultured Opals can withstand temperatures to 1650º F or 900º C in a torch or kiln.

-• These Cultured Opals are also recognized by the GIA as true synthetic opals having essentially the same chemical, physical, and optical properties as natural without the water content.
+These Cultured Opals are also recognized by the Gemological Institute Of America (GIA) as true synthetic opals having essentially the same chemical, physical, and optical properties as Natural Opals — silica and a small amount of water with microscopic spheres.

-• This Cultured Opal does not decompose or release any substances or gases when heated to very high temperatures.
+These Cultured Opal do not decompose or release any substances or gases when heated to very high temperatures.

-Beware, not all cultured or lab-grown opals have the same properties nor are they heat resistant.
+Beware, not all cultured or lab-grown opals have the same properties, nor are they all heat resistant.
+Read their descriptions carefully, as they should have no polymers or resin in them.

 Buying Opals